pablodecm/paper-inferno/paper/paper.md

  f_b(\boldsymbol{x} | r, \lambda) +
  \frac{s}{s+b} f_s(\boldsymbol{x}).
 $$ {#eq:mixture_alt}
-This parametrisation is common for physics analyses at the LHC, because theoretical calculations provide information about the expected number of observations.
 If the probability density is known, but the expectation for the number of observed events depends on the model parameters, the likelihood can be extended [@barlow1990extended] with a Poisson count term as:
 $\mathcal{L}(s, r, \lambda, b) = \textrm{Pois}(n | s+b) \prod^{n} p(\boldsymbol{x}| s,r, \lambda, b)$